gamemann/XDP-Firewall/README.md

 | --stats-ps | `--stats-ps 1` | Overrides the config's stats per second value. |
 | --stdout-ut | `--stdout-ut 500` | Overrides the config's stdout update time value. |

-### Offload Information
-Offloading your XDP/BPF program to your system's NIC allows for the fastest packet processing you can achieve due to the NIC dropping the packets with its hardware.
-However, for one, there are **not** many NIC manufacturers that do support this feature **and** you're limited to the NIC's memory/processing (e.g. your BPF map sizes will be extremely limited).
-Additionally, there are usually stricter BPF verifier limitations for offloaded BPF programs, but you may try reaching out to the NIC's manufacturer to see if they will give you a special version of their NIC driver raising these limitations (this is what I did with one manufacturer I used).

-As of this time, I am not aware of any NIC manufacturers that will be able to offload this firewall completely to the NIC due to its BPF complexity.
-To be honest, in the current networking age, I believe it's best to leave offloaded programs to BPF map lookups and minimum packet inspection.
-For example, a BPF blacklist map lookup for malicious source IPs or ports.
-However, XDP is still very new and I would imagine we're going to see these limitations loosened or lifted in the next upcoming years.
-This is why I added support for offload mode on this firewall.

 ## Configuration
 By default, the configuration file path is `/etc/xdpfw/xdpfw.conf`.
 This path may be altered with the `-c --config` CLI arguments detailed above.